The Most Comprehensive Data Protection Solution

-Learn about the General Data Protection Regulation and the requirements for GDPR compliance in Data Protection 101, our series on the fundamentals of information security.
+Learn about the General Data Protection Regulation (GDPR) and the requirements for compliance in Data Protection 101, our series on the fundamentals of information security.

 A Definition of GDPR (General Data Protection Regulation)

 The General Data Protection Regulation (GDPR), agreed upon by the European Parliament and Council in April 2016, will replace the Data Protection Directive 95/46/ec in Spring 2018 as the primary law regulating how companies protect EU citizens' personal data.
-Companies that are already in compliance with the Directive must ensure that they’re compliant with the new requirements of the GDPR before it becomes effective on May 25, 2018.
+Companies that are already in compliance with the Directive must ensure that they are also compliant with the new requirements of the GDPR before it becomes effective on May 25, 2018.
 Companies that fail to achieve GDPR compliance before the deadline will be subject to stiff penalties and fines.

 GDPR requirements apply to each member state of the European Union, aiming to create more consistent protection of consumer and personal data across EU nations.
 Some of the key privacy and data protection requirements of the GDPR include: